Academic Writing Coaching

 • Getting to know your research field and the topics you may want to write on in the upcoming semesters

-• A mock paper-writing to evaluate your writing skills; or if you have already written a paper, we will use it for evaluation purpose (you will provide us the papers you use to cite).
+• A mock paper-writing to evaluate your writing skills; or if you have already written a paper, we will use it for evaluation purposes (you will provide us the papers you use to cite).

 • Revamp the paper; after which we will review your paper.

-• We will also use this period to understand the feedback from your supervisor and the expectations of your Ph.D course
+• We will also use this period to understand the feedback from your supervisor and the expectations of your Ph.D. course

 Second Month

-• A complete guidance on paraphrasing
+• Complete guidance on paraphrasing

 • Tips on how to extract information from journals and summarize it to fit the needs of your research.